alioguzhan/dotfiles/README.md

 ## i3

-All required configs and files will be copied with `./setup.sh` script.
+All required configs and files will installed and copied with `./i3.sh` script.
 Additionaly, below programs should be installed to `~/.config`:

 - https://github.com/Raymo111/i3lock-color
 - https://github.com/Mange/rofi-emoji